A study of flexibilities that enable workforce participation and skill development and use, and their implications for work-life outcomes in Australia

-Grant partners: SafeWork SA and the Department of Education, Employment and Workplace Relations DEEWR .
+Grant partners: SafeWork SA and Department of Employment .

 This ARC Linkage project is examining how improved flexibility, at a time of historic change in the regulation of work in Australia, can assist the reconciliation of work and caring responsibilities, higher levels of employment participation and increasing skill development and utilisation and thus improve the well-being of Australian workers and their families.